deinsoftware/hardhat/README.md

 export PATH="$ANDROID_SDK_ROOT/platform-tools:$PATH"
 export PATH="$ANDROID_SDK_ROOT/tools:$PATH"
 export PATH="$ANDROID_NDK_HOME/:$PATH"
-export PATH="$MYSQL_HOME/bin:$PATH"
 export PATH="$SONAR_QUBE_HOME/bin/macosx-universal-64:$PATH"
 export PATH="$SONAR_SCANNER_HOME/bin:$PATH"

+export PATH="$POSTGRESQL_HOME/bin:$PATH"
+export LDFLAGS="-L$POSTGRESQL_HOME/lib"
+export CPPFLAGS="-I$POSTGRESQL_HOME/include"

 alias hh="sh ~/Applications/HardHat/mac.sh"
 alias x="exit"
 alias sb="source ~/.bash_profile"
 ```

 On macOS `ANDROID_BT_VERSION` automatically take last Android SDK Build Tool version.
 But you can modify it and choose the version that you want.
-Skip `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with sdkman](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).
+Skip `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with SDKMan](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).

 With **H**ard**H**at alias, you can open it the application directly from a terminal window using the command `hh` and <kbd>RETURN</kbd> key.

 > **Where are environment variables?**
 > First, one thing to recognize about OS X is that it is built on Unix.
 This is where the .bash_profile comes in.
 When you start the Terminal app in OS X you get a bash shell by default.
 The bash shell comes from Unix and when it loads it runs the .bash_profile script.
 You can modify this script for your user to change your settings.
 This file is located at: `~/.bash_profile`

-Highly recomend auto close option in combination with e**x**it alias.
+Highly recommend auto close option in combination with e**x**it alias.
 It can be an useful combination to finish and close those unused terminals.
 Even to exit **HardHat** and close automatically his terminal window.

 > **Recommended terminal configurations on macOS?**
 > Open a terminal window, go to 'Preference > Profiles.